What Size AC Unit Do I Need?

 Investing in the right HVAC unit for your home is more than choosing a quality brand and warranty.
 One of the first questions you should ask an American Standard Customer Care dealer is, “What size HVAC do I need?”.
 Understanding how the size of an air conditioner (AC) will affect your home’s comfort will help illustrate why bigger isn’t always better in the HVAC world.

-Why HVAC size Matters
+Why HVAC size matters

 The right size air conditioner for your home will work much more efficiently.
 When your system is too large or too small, you may battle an uncomfortable indoor climate and higher energy costs.

-AC too small
+Air conditioner (AC) too small

 Purchasing an AC that’s too small for your home means the unit runs constantly and the indoor temperature is rarely cool enough.
 It’s also possible you could experience uneven cooling throughout your home.

-AC too large
+Air conditioner (AC) too large